-The Iowa Nurse Assistance Program (INAP) is offered by the Iowa Board of Nursing (IBON).
-INAP is a new resource for individual nurses who are impaired as a result of substance use or by any mental or physical condition.
-It is a voluntary, confidential program and provides an opportunity for licensed professionals to receive proper treatment and maintain their professional status, while protecting the safety of the public.
+INAP is a confidential monitoring program for nurses who are impaired as a result of a substance use disorder, or by a mental or physical condition.
+INAP is a voluntary program, providing an opportunity for licensed nurses to receive treatment while maintaining their licensure.

 Who is eligible for INAP?

-- Is a Licensed Practical Nurse, Registered Nurse, or Advanced Practice Registered Nurse
+- Is a Licensed Practical Nurse, Registered Nurse, Certified Registered Nurse Anesthetist, or Advanced Practice Registered Nurse

 - Have a physical or mental condition affecting their nursing practice

 - Use alcohol or drugs to the extent their nursing practice is affected